narner/TiktokenSwift/README.md

 Native Swift wrapper for OpenAI's [tiktoken](https://github.com/openai/tiktoken) library, providing fast BPE tokenization for OpenAI models.

 TiktokenSwift brings the official tiktoken tokenizer to Swift applications through a lightweight FFI bridge, maintaining the same performance and accuracy as the original Python implementation.
-It supports all standard OpenAI encodings including `cl100k_base` (used by GPT-3.5-turbo and GPT-4), `r50k_base`, `p50k_base`, and `o200k_base`.
+It supports all standard OpenAI encodings including `cl100k_base` (used by GPT-3.5-turbo and GPT-4), `r50k_base`, `p50k_base`, `o200k_base` (used by GPT-4o), and `o200k_harmony` (used by gpt-oss models).

 📱 Check out the [example SwiftUI app](Example/TiktokenSwiftExample) to see TiktokenSwift in action!